History of the VRWA

 • Scott Millar, Executive Director, North Saskatchewan Watershed Alliance

-• Erin Wassing, Community and Partnership Lead , North Saskatchewan Watershed Alliance
+• Erin Wassing (maternity leave), Community and Partnership Lead , North Saskatchewan Watershed Alliance